-It’s the time of year that many organisations start to look ahead and plan an employee engagement survey.
+It’s the time of year that many organisations start considering ways for measuring employee engagement.
 For the uninitiated, and even for the more experienced, this can be an arduous and daunting process.

 It needn’t be though, and this guide should make it easier for you by prompting you to think about a number of key questions and considerations before you do anything else.

-What should you look for in an employee survey provider?
+What should you look for in an employee engagement survey provider?

 Naturally, what you look for in an employee survey provider will depend on the experience and expertise you have in this area, and the complexity of the project you’re looking to undertake.